esphome/esphome-docs/components/lvgl.rst

 ``tabview``
 ***********

-The Tab view object can be used to organize content in tabs.
+The tab view object can be used to organize content in tabs.
 The tab buttons are internally generated with a :ref:`lvgl-wgt-bmx`.

 .. figure:: /components/images/lvgl_tabview.png
     :align: center